oarc-cs/sge-job-scripts/nb6.md

 $ ssh -f -N -L 11111:nXXX:12345 user_name@login1.hoffman2.idre.ucla.edu
 ```

+Adjust the port number accordingly.
+For example, if the actual port used on
+the compute node is `12348` instead, the command above would be:
-(adjust the port number accordingly.
-See also "Additional Information" below.)
+`ssh -f -N -L 11111:nXXX:12348 ...`.
+See also "Additional Information" below.

 Now point your web browser at: `http://localhost:11111`